What is urethritis?

 A doctor or healthcare professional will often want to know that treatment has worked.
 It is common to be reviewed a couple of weeks after you start treatment, to check that symptoms have gone.
 Sometimes re-testing and a second antibiotic medicine are needed if symptoms persist.

 Wearing a condom during sex (including anal and oral sex) helps to prevent the spread of STIs.
-The risk of sexually transmitted infections increases with the number of changes of sexual partner.
+The risk of STIs increases with the number of changes of sexual partner.

 Note: if you suspect that you have NGU or any other STI, then contact your local GUM clinic or see your GP.
-You can go to the local GUM clinic without a referral from your GP.
+In the UK you can go to the local GUM clinic without a referral from your GP.
 You can ring your local hospital or your GP and ask where the nearest clinic is.
-The FPA and BASHH websites below also include information about where you can find your local clinic.
+Local and national information is also available on the internet - for example, from the Family Planning Association's 'Find a clinic' service.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.